Europlanet Expert Exchange Programme

 The same basic principles apply for virtual Expert Exchanges as well as normal on-site visits.
 However, there is some flexibility in terms of the type of eligible costs for virtual Expert Exchanges (see case study below for an example), beyond the accommodation, travel and per-diems that are funded for a physical visit.

-Applications should allow sufficient time for the review process, and should be submitted at least a month before the proposed start date of the Expert Exchange.
 The Expert Programme Board will inform applicants directly on whether the application has been accepted.